 Dubbed as EarTrumpet, this app is developed by former Microsoft engineer Dave Amenta, Microsoft MVP Rafael Rivera, and developer David Golden.
-It basically expands new features like the ability to control volume individually, switching default audio devices, and changing playback devices between apps.
+It basically expands new features like the ability to control volume individually, switch default audio devices, and change playback devices between apps.

 How to install EarTrumpet

 2. After EarTrumpet installed, click Launch in order to enable it.

 3. EarTrumpet may show you some quick guide.
 Click Close if you understood.

 You might notice that there are two equal volume icons, one of them is Windows 10 default volume icon.
 You can hide the icon and leaving EarTrumpet as the main audio control software.
 Learn how to show/hide the icon on the system tray.

 |Click on the volume icon or CTRL+SHIFT+Q||Show volume control of EarTrumpet|